muratk3n/thirdwave/en/tweets/2019/week30.md

 ---

 Aw man, Green Lantern too? ..
 Perfect char for Jar Jar actually.
-GL now will be ring-creating Cat in a Hat, Cat in a Hat in a tutu, Cat in a Hat in a tutu in a Russian Doll, in a box.
+GL now ring-create Cat in a Hat, Cat in a Hat in a tutu, Cat in a Hat in a tutu in a Russian Doll, in a box.
 On and on it'll go..

 *2019-7-24 10:11:18*